Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 Click Here for tab for All About That Bass by Meghan Trainor

-The song itself mainly uses a single motif, there are some significant pauses so you’ll need to make sure you’re conscious of the beat to ensure you’re entering back in at the right time.
-It’s a fun and upbeat song so try to get the notes to pop and don’t be afraid to play a little harder than normal to get that energy to come through.
+The song itself mainly uses a single motif.
+There are some significant pauses, so you’ll want to remain conscious of the beat to ensure you’re entering back in at the right time.
+It’s a fun and upbeat song, so try to get the notes to pop and don’t be afraid to play a little harder than normal to get that energy to come through.